binyam455/orgchart-app/README.md

     Delete (trashcan icon) - this deletes the selected node and all its children

-    Info ("i" icon) - this displays the "manager", "name" and "description" of a selected node
+    Info ("i" icon) - this displays the "name", "description" and "manager" of a selected node